TheThingsArchive/python-app-sdk/README.rst

 -  ``connect_callback(res, client)``: the function which will be executed on connection to the broker.
 -  ``res``: **boolean** the result of the connection.
-If it's true, the connection succeeded went well.
+If it's true, the connection succeeded.
 If not, it means the connection failed.
 -  ``client``: **object** the TTN client from which the callback is called.